material-motion/tools/essentials.md

 ## GitBook etiquette

 GitBook does not have pull requests.
-By default, all changes are made to the `master` branch for the book.
+By default, changes are made to the `master` branch for the book.